Royal family members gather by Queen Elizabeth's side as health concerns swirl

 A Privy Council meeting was postponed Wednesday after doctors advised the queen to get some rest, according to The Guardian.

 At 96, Elizabeth has served longer than any other British ruler, and is the second longest-reigning monarch in history.
-The United Kingdom celebrated her 70 years on the throne with a Platinum Jubilee in June.
+The United Kingdom celebrated her Platinum Jubilee in June.

 The monarchy is the head of the United Kingdom, but the role of making and passing legislation remains with Parliament, according to Buckingham Palace.
 Instead, the queen's role serves more as a focus of national identity and provides the people with a sense of stability and continuity.

-Note: Editor's note: Queen Elizabeth II died peacefully on Thursday afternoon at Balmoral, her estate in Scotland, Buckingham Palace has announced.
-NPR coverage continues here.